 For each of the 500 cities that had a population of 67,500 or higher and had data in all nine factors we assigned a rank in each factor.
 We then calculated each city’s average rank based on all nine factors.
 We scored each city from 0 to 100 based on that average rank, and then re-ranked based on the score to get our top 10 and top 25.

 Thinking of buying a home?
-Compare mortgage rates here.
+Check out our mortgage payment calculator.

 - Wisconsin wins.
 The only state to have two cities in our top ten was Wisconsin.
 Both Madison and Eau Claire cracked the top five, in fact.
 The two Badger State cities earned high marks for physical activity and hours slept, and had low negatives.